Understanding moral distress and adaptive responses of clinicians in Advance Care Planning (ACP)

-Principal Investigator: Dr Raymond Ng Han Lip (Visiting Consultant, GERI; Senior Consultant and Head, Palliative & Supportive Care, Department of Integrated Care, Woodlands Health (WH))
+Principal Investigator: Dr Raymond Ng Han Lip (Visiting Consultant, GERI; Senior Consultant and Chief, Palliative & Supportive Care, Woodlands Hospital (WH))

 Collaborating Organisation(s): WH, Nanyang Technological University, Khoo Teck Puat Hospital, National University of Singapore, National University Hospital